-- 10. Fund Specific Information (in '000, except for (a)) - (a) Fund Formation and Series Information
+10. Fund Specific Information (in '000 of U.S. dollars, except for (a))

+(a) Fund Formation and Series Information

-Date of Formation: September 14, 1998
+Date of Formation: May 1, 2015

 The Fund may issue an unlimited number of securities of each series.
 The number of issued and outstanding securities of each series is disclosed in the Statements of Changes in Financial Position.